-The houses all had quite old-fashioned kitchens by western standards but the food we were served each night was fabulous.
-We ate lots of traditional Himalayan dishes: curries, vegetable dishes and lovely Indian breads.
+The kitchens in the houses were quite old-fashioned by western standards.
+But we ate fabulous meals each night.
+We enjoyed lots of traditional Himalayan dishes: curries, vegetable dishes and lovely Indian breads.
 For snacks there were plain but delicious home-cooked biscuits with lemon and ginger tea.
 Our guide offered us the local salty butter tea one day but it’s an acquired taste!

 We were usually out walking at lunchtimes so our guide arranged picnics for us.
-These were always served beautifully on fully laid tables in meadows or orchards, seemingly in the middle of nowhere.
+These were always served beautifully.
+We ate on fully laid tables in meadows or orchards, seemingly in the middle of nowhere.

 Fiona: We learnt a lot about Buddhism during our stay.
 One morning we went to very early prayers at a monastery close to our house and visited a school for monks.

 At Stok we drove to Thikse monastery, one of the largest in Ladakh, built on twelve levels on a hillside and home to the Yellow Hat Buddhist sect.

 We learnt about prayer wheels, stupas and the colourful prayer flags strung around the landscape and villages which represent peace, compassion, strength and wisdom.